Ferdinand II, Holy Roman Emperor: Consolidation

 Maximilian I of Bavaria urged Ferdinand to adopt strict measures against the Bohemians and their allies, and Ferdinand declared Frederick V an outlaw on 29 January 1621.
 Ferdinand charged Karl I, Prince of Liechtenstein and Cardinal Franz von Dietrichstein with the government of Bohemia and Moravia, respectively, and ordered the establishment of special courts of justice to hear the rebels' trials.
-The new tribunals sentenced most leaders of the rebellion to death, and 27 of them were executed in the Old Town Square in Prage on 21 June.
+The new tribunals sentenced most leaders of the rebellion to death, and 27 of them were executed in the Old Town Square in Prague on 21 June.
 The estates of more than 450 nobles and burghers were fully or partially confiscated.
 Ferdinand demanded further trials, but Liechtenstein convinced him to grant a general pardon, because Mansfeld's troops had not been expelled from western Bohemia.
 Bethlen also wanted to continue the war against Ferdinand, but the Ottomans did not support him.
 After lengthy negotiations, Bethlen renounced the title of king of Hungary, after Ferdinand ceded him seven Hungarian counties and two Silesian duchies in the Peace of Nikolsburg on 31 December 1621.
 By that time, Ferdinand had banned all Protestant pastors from Prague, ignoring John George I of Saxony's protests.

 Ferdinand could not pay off his mercenaries' salaries.
 Liechtenstein, Eggenberg, Wallenstein and other noblemen established a consortium that also included the Jewish banker, Jacob Bassevi, and Wallenstein's financial manager, Hans de Witte.
 They persuaded Ferdinand to lease all Bohemian, Moravian and Lower Austrian mints to them for one year in return for 6 million gulden on 18 January 1622.
 The consortium minted debased silver coins, issuing almost 30 million gulden.
 They used the bad money to purchase silver and the rebels' confiscated property and also to pay off the lease.
 The liberal issue of the new currency caused "the western's worlds first financial crisis", featured by inflation, famine and other symptoms of economic and social disruption.
 Dietrichstein and the Jesuits urged Ferdinand to intervene, and he dissolved the consortium in early 1623.

 Ferdinand met his second wife, the 23-year-old Eleonora Gonzaga, in Innsbruck on 1 February 1622.
 She was crowned as queen of Hungary in Sopron where the first Italian opera was performed in the Habsburgs' realms during the festivities that followed the coronation.
 Ferdinand had convoked the Diet of Hungary to Sopron to assure the Hungarian Estates that he would respect their privileges.
 The Diet elected a Lutheran aristocrat, Count Szaniszló Thurzó, as the new palatine.